 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The subjects are accessed by way of timber glazed secure entry doors on the front and rear elevations of the block.
-The flat itself is accessed by way of double leaf timber storm doors leading to a timber door.
-Windows within the property are of timber sash and case single glazed design.
+The subjects are accessed by way of timber glazed secure entry doors on the front and rear elevations of the property.
+The flat itself is accessed by way of a double leaf timber storm door leading to a timber glazed door.
+Windows within the property are of timber sash and case single glazed units.
 External decorations Visually inspected.
-External decorations incorporate paint and stained finishes.
+External decoration incorporates paint and stained finishes.
 Conservatories / porches None.
 Communal areas Circulation areas visually inspected.
 The subjects are accessed by way of a communal stairwell which provides access to all levels.
 Garages and permanent outbuildings None.
 Outside areas and boundaries Visually inspected.
-The subjects benefit from garden grounds on the front and rear of the property.
+The subjects benefit from a communal drying green to the rear of the property.
+Boundaries are a combination of metal railing and masonry walls.
+There are retaining walls incorporated into the garden grounds.
+We would highlight that retaining walls can often incur a higher degree of maintenance and care.
 Confirmation of the separation of land can be found via the title deeds.
-Boundaries are a combination of retaining walls, masonry, metal fencing and vegetation.
 Ceilings Visually inspected from floor level.
 Ceilings within the property are a combination of timber lath and plaster and plasterboard materials.
+Some ceilings within the property appear to have been lowered and consequently our inspection was limited.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Walls are a combination of plaster and plasterboard materials.
+Walls are a combination of plaster and solid face and plasterboard materials.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Flooring within the property is of suspended timber construction.
+Flooring within the property is believed to be of suspended timber construction.
 Fitted floor coverings were present throughout which restricted the scope of inspection.
-Internal telephone and I telephone (1975) B ''' Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery incorporates timber skirtings and door facings together with internal pass doors of timber construction some with glazed overhangs.
+Internal joinery incorporates timber skirtings and door facings together with internal pass doors of timber construction.
 The kitchen incorporates base and wall mounted units.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-All original chimney breasts and fireplaces appear to blocked over or are no longer in use.
-Internal decorations Visually inspected.
-Internal decoration incorporates paint, papered, tiled and textured finishes.
-Cellars None.